Kenyon A. Joyce

+Major General LeRoy Springs Lyon (far left), commanding the 31st Division, with Colonel Joyce, his chief of staff, and two aides, France, October 1918.

 Kenyon Ashe Joyce (November 3, 1879 - January 11, 1960) was a major general in the United States Army.
 He commanded the 1st Cavalry Division and later IX Corps in World War II.

 Joyce was a prominent cavalry officer in the early outset of the war and was a mentor to a young George S. Patton.
 He later appointed Dwight D. Eisenhower as a chief of staff and is considered to have played a strong role in his development.
 He had initially sought to promote Eisenhower to command of a division, but Army Chief of Staff George C. Marshall favored him for staff postings.
+He commanded the Ninth Service Command from July 1942 to October 1943.

 Joyce reached retirement age from the U.S. Army in 1943, at which point Eisenhower, by then a prominent officer in the European Theater, appointed him to the Allied Commission for Italy.

 Joyce died in January 1960, aged 80, and a funeral service was held at Fort Myer.